 The answer is: if your images are powerful enough they will do the talking for your story without text.

 Here are four main elements to look for in your photos:

-- Details: Your story lies in the details.
+Your story lies in the details.
 Little things in our lives make up who we are.
-Use a variety of up-close and wide-angle shots including your main subject and the small details that portray who they are by capturing them in situations that relate to
+Use a variety of up-close and wide-angle shots including your main subject and the small details that portray who they are by capturing them in situations that relate to your cause.

 Use a Variety of Shots

 A single image does not tell a story.
 You need a variety of shots and different situations.

 Use portraits, wide angles, up close shots and interesting angles to tell the story from every direction.
 Give your audience many different images while keeping the same overall theme.

 If your subject is a heavy one, make sure you show some positive images that imply hope and resolution.